kyonosh/RasActivation-Simulator/README.md

 ## Overview

 This repository contains BioNetGen models and Python/Jupyter notebooks used to simulate and analyze stochastic Ras–SOS activation.
 Three parameter regimes (Models 1–3) explore varying SOS processivity and resulting signaling quantization.
-A general activator–target framework (Box 1 in the manuscript) provides analytical predictions for conditional peak positions that are validated across all models.
+A general activator–target framework provides analytical predictions for conditional peak positions that are validated across all models.

 ---